Ro-han12/GOOGLE-Solution-Challenge-2024/README.md

 High-Level Components:

 1.Backend:

 - Responsible for data processing, storage, and business logic.
 - Manages user authentication, product information retrieval, and environmental impact analysis.
 - Implements APIs to facilitate communication with the frontend and external services.
 - Comprises three main modules:
 - Gemini Pro Module: This module handles image recognition and content generation using Google's Generative AI model (Gemini Pro).
 It processes uploaded images to identify products and extract relevant information.
 - OCR Module: The Optical Character Recognition (OCR) module performs text extraction from uploaded images.
 It converts images containing text into machine-readable data, facilitating further analysis.
 - Recommendation Module: This module analyzes user preferences, product data, and environmental impact metrics to generate personalized product recommendations.
 It leverages machine learning algorithms to suggest sustainable alternatives to users.

-2. Frontend:
+2.Frontend:

 - Provides the user interface for the Sustainable Consumer Assistant Web-App.
 - Enables users to upload product images for recognition, view sourcing and manufacturing details, and assess environmental impacts.
 - Implements features for user engagement, such as community forums, educational resources, and gamification elements.
 - Ensures a seamless and intuitive user experience across various devices and platforms.
 - Comprises two main interfaces:
 - Recommendation Interface: This interface displays recommended products based on user preferences and analysis of environmental impact.
 It presents users with sustainable alternatives to promote responsible consumption.
 - OCR Extraction Interface: Allows users to extract text information from uploaded images using OCR technology.
 This feature enhances the accessibility of product information and facilitates informed decision-making.

 Technologies, Programming Languages, and Tools Used:
 Backend:

 - Framework: Python is chosen for its simplicity, versatility, and extensive ecosystem of libraries and frameworks.
 - Database: SQLITE is utilized for its lightweight nature and ease of integration with Python applications.
 - APIs: RESTful APIs are implemented to enable seamless communication between the backend, frontend, and external services such as Gemini Pro Vision.
 - Data Processing: Python libraries such as Google's Generative AI and Pytesseract are employed for image recognition and OCR functionality, respectively.

 Frontend (Streamlit):

 - Streamlit:We leverage Streamlit, a Python library for building interactive web applications, to develop the frontend of our Sustainable Consumer Assistant App.
 - Python: Streamlit applications are developed using Python, allowing for rapid prototyping and easy integration with backend services.
 - HTML/CSS: Additional markup and styling are applied using HTML/CSS to customize the Streamlit interface and enhance the user experience.